Community Center of St Bernard: Activities

-The Center is dedicated to providing a wide range of necessary community services, including free food, clothes, hot meals, internet access, free long distance and local phones, computer classes, and community events such as after school programs and workshops.
-The Community Center also partners with local agencies and gives them space to provide their services at the Center.
+The center is dedicated to providing a wide range of necessary community services, including free food, clothes, hot meals, internet access, free long distance and local phones, computer classes, and community events such as after school programs and workshops.
+The Community Center also partners with local agencies and gives them space to provide their services at the center.
 This program is called the Community Connections Model and effectively turns the Community Center into a one stop shop for recovery resources in Greater New Orleans Area.
 Some partner agencies include Staff from the Louisiana Department of Social Services, Office of Family Support, Road Home, Senior Community Service Employment Program, Families Helping Families, Red Cross, St Anna’s Medical Mission, Mom & Baby Mobile Health Center, Daughters of Charity, and Swan River Yoga.
-The Center also hosts a variety of workshops, dances and holiday celebrations that are free to the public.
+The center also hosts a variety of workshops, dances and holiday celebrations that are free to the public.

-Community Center Results: 2009

-The onsite Mustard Seed Food Pantry gave 257,959 lbs of food to 6,656 unique low-income individuals.

-The onsite Food for Seniors program distributed an additional 26,200 lbs to low-income seniors.

-The Mustard Seed Clothing Bank was accessed 24,712.

-Office Staff distributed 28,693 flyers, brochures, and pamphlets to help clients find the help they need.

-1,751 people received help with applying for the federal Food Stamps program.

-Our media lab (internet computers, public phones, fax & copying) was used 9,021 times.

-157 people signed up for our free computer classes.

-3,971 free books were given out in our reading area.

-1,157 volunteers put in an incredible 7,185 hours to make all this possible.